The Field (1990 film): Plot

 Bull McCabe, an Irish farmer, dumps a dead donkey in a lake.
 It transpires that McCabe's son, Tadhg, killed the donkey after discovering it had broken into the field the family has rented for generations.
 The donkey's owner blames Bull McCabe for the death and demands "blood money".

 McCabe has a deep attachment to the rented field, which his family has cultivated and improved, from barren to now very productive, over a number of generations.
 The field's owner is a widow who, around the time of the 10th anniversary of the death of her husband, decides to sell the field.
 She decides to sell the field by public auction rather than to McCabe directly.
-Unknown to McCabe, Tadhg has been harassing the widow for years, causing her to believe that McCabe is behind the harassment in order to force her into a sale.
+Unbeknownst to McCabe, Tadhg has been harassing the widow for years, causing her to believe that McCabe is behind the harassment in order to force her into a sale.
 On hearing there will be an auction McCabe goes to the village pub and announces that nobody would dare bid against him for "his" field.

 McCabe has constant doubts about Tadhg's ability to safeguard the field.
-His older son, Seamie, committed suicide when he was 13.
+His older son, Seamie, died by suicide when he was 13.
 McCabe blames himself for the death, as he told Seamie the field could only support one family, and that Tadhg would have to emigrate when he grew up.
 McCabe and his wife have not spoken in the 18 years since the death.

 Peter, an American whose ancestors are from the area, arrives in the village.
 He has plans to build a hydro-electric plant in the area and quarry stone for new roads.
 Central to his plans is McCabe's field.
 At the auction Peter repeatedly out-bids McCabe, forcing the price up to 80 pounds, 30 pounds more than what McCabe can afford.
 Seeing the bidding war the widow stops the auction and insists there would be a new auction, with a reserve price of 100 pounds.
-Knowing he cannot out bid Peter and seeing his cattle thrown off the field, McCabe goes to the rectory to confront Peter, and the parish priest who has been supporting him.
+Knowing he cannot outbid Peter and seeing his cattle thrown off the field, McCabe goes to the rectory to confront Peter, and the parish priest who has been supporting him.
 McCabe now discovers Tadhg's actions, expelling him from the meeting, and goes on to explain his deep attachment to the field.
 This includes the death of his mother while saving hay.